 Dr. Steinberg enjoyed travel, classical music, a good pun (his first email address was firstname.lastname@example.org), and challenging the IRS when he was audited.
 He is survived by his wife of 54 years (Marcia), his daughter (Allison Rulon-Miller), and his sister (Susan Shenkman).
 He is pre-deceased by a daughter (Jennifer), a son (Bruce), and his first wife (Phyllis).

-To send flowers to the family of Leon Steinberg, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Leon Steinberg, please visit Tribute Store

 Services for Leon Steinberg